PietPtr/Ex-PART/docs/programming.md

 ## Coordinates and Sizes

 Every system definition and component instantiation has a size and location.
-These are both given as two-tuples, with the `(width, height)` for the size and the `(x, y)` for the location.
+These are both given as two-tuples, `(width, height)` for the size and the `(x, y)` for the location.
 In these tuples _layout expressions_ can be used.
 The operators `+` and `-` are available to define layouts.
 Furthermore, layout properties of other components can be used.
 The layout properties for a component called `component` are as follows:

 - `component.w`: the width of `component`
 - `component.h`: the height of `component`
 - `component.x`: the x coordinate of `component`
 - `component.y`: the y coordinate of `component`

-There exists somewhat of a global scope for these variables: somewhat because Ex-PART does not give errors if any names in this scope overlap, it simply returns the first value it finds.
+There exists somewhat of a global scope for these variables: 'somewhat' because Ex-PART does not give errors if any names in this scope overlap, it simply returns the first value it finds.

-Parentheses can be used to impose precedence on subexpressions as is usual in arithmetic expressions.
+Parentheses can be used to impose precedence on subexpressions as usual in arithmetic expressions.

 In almost every example many examples can be found of these expressions being used.